ggonnella/textformats/manuals/Nim_API.md

 `list_of` or `named_values`), which consist of multiple elements (each in one or multiple lines).

-The default is to work with the entire file or section at once (`whole` level).
+The default is to work with the entire file or section at once (`DplWhole` level).
 However, in some cases, when a file is large, it is more appropriate to keep only single elements of the data into memory at once.
-In particular, these can be the single elements of the compound datatype (`element` level) or, in cases these are themselves compound values consisting of multiple lines, down to the decoded value of single lines (`line` level).
+In particular, these can be the single elements of the compound datatype (`DplElement` level) or, in cases these are themselves compound values consisting of multiple lines, down to the decoded value of single lines (`DplLine` level).
 Note that working at line level is not equivalent to having a definition with `line` scope, since the definition of the structure of the file or file section is still used here for the decoding and validation.